-Since the outbreak of COIVD-19 epidemics at the end of 2019, all countries/territories around the world take varied responses and actions to try to contain the rapid spreading of this infectious disease.
-Here we collect 15 different types of control policies on COVID-19 epidemics plus medical resources.
-And their respective strength is ranked by discrete grades promulgated by each country before July 7, 2020, as summarized in Table \ref{tab:1}.
-Although the last category, medical resources, is not exactly a measure for prevention and control, we still take it into consideration because it characterize the capacity of a country to provide professional medical care of the infected people and thus would influence on cure and mortality rates to a great extent.
+As the 16 different types of control measures for 127 countries/territories involved in this study (see \textit{Methods} and Table \ref{tab:1}) are not mutually independent, e.g. strict restrictions on public gathering would be closely related to the measures of school and workplace closure, it is necessary to analyze the correlations among them.

-As the sixteen policies are not mutually independent, e.g. strict restrictions on the public gathering would be closely related to the measures of school and workplaces closure, it is necessary to analyze the correlations among them.
-According to the heatmap shown in Fig. \ref{fig:heatmap}, it is clear that the sixteen policies can be aggregated into four categories (Table \ref{tab:1}).
-The first category includes the policies on the restrictions on transportation and closures of public places, which reduces the susceptible population and contacts among people.
-The second category includes the contact tracing and test policies which is related to the proportion and efficiency of finding and recording cases.
-The third category includes whether people are encouraged to test and whether suspected cases are quarantined, which regards the strength and effectiveness of quarantines.
-The last category represents the medical resources.
+To this end, heatmap is used for descriptive analysis of the control measures (Fig. \ref{fig:heatmap}), according to which, it is clear that the sixteen control measures can be aggregated into four categories (Table \ref{tab:1}).
+The first category includes restrictions on public transportation and closure of public places, which reduce the susceptible population and contacts among people.
+The second category includes policies on contact tracking and testing, which directly influence the extent and efficacy of case detection and documentation.
+The third category refers to the promotion of testing and the implementation of quarantine measures on suspected cases, reflecting the efficacy of quarantine protocols.
+The last category includes the status of medical resources.